MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 # Adaptive sequences

 Use *adaptive sequences* to define conditions for the steps in a sequence.
 These conditions determine the course of action the sequence will take after the condition is either met or not.
-After the result of a condition is determined&mdash;for example, whether a user opened an email (**Yes**) or didn't (**No**)&mdash;the sequence proceeds as you designed it.<!--note from editor: Edits suggested.
-I was a bit confused by the use of "branch" here, I think calling it a course of action in a sequence is clearer than adding the idea of a branch (which isn't used later in the article).--> Conditions are available for the following activities:
+After the result of a condition is determined&mdash;for example, whether a user opened an email (**Yes**) or didn't (**No**)&mdash;the sequence proceeds as you designed it.
+Conditions are available for the following activities:

 - [Email](#define-conditions-for-email-activity)
 - [Phone call](#define-conditions-for-phone-call-activity)